Updated – May 2026

 - Work product created by attorney using AI-generated analysis

-- Time recorded appropriately per billing guidelines
+- Time recorded appropriately per billing guidelines and ABA Op.
+512

 Key safeguards:

-- Client data isolated within appropriate matter
+- Client data isolated within appropriate matter and ethical wall

 - Attorney maintains work product privilege by adding professional judgment